 Several manufactures offer AGM, GEL and FLA batteries with carbon-lead alloy negative electrodes.
 This carbon additive is designed to increase the cycle life on the battery by reducing permanent sulfation by changing the way the negative plates react with the sulphuric acid electrolyte.
 This technology has been around for over 10 years, with the Trojan offering, “Smart Carbon” FLA batteries being one of the first.
 These batteries have proven advantages over traditional FLA batteries in PSoC (Partial State of Charge) applications, when the batteries are never able to reach 100% charge.

-- Often no proven track record yet
+- Often have no proven track record (yet)

 - Designed for very specific applications